awsdocs/iam-user-guide/doc_source/id_credentials_temp_control-access_assumerole.md

 # Permissions for AssumeRole, AssumeRoleWithSAML, and AssumeRoleWithWebIdentity<a name="id_credentials_temp_control-access_assumerole"></a>

-The permission policy of the role that is being assumed determines the permissions for the temporary security credentials that are returned by `AssumeRole`, `AssumeRoleWithSAML`, and `AssumeRoleWithWebIdentity`\.
+The permissions policy of the role that is being assumed determines the permissions for the temporary security credentials that are returned by `AssumeRole`, `AssumeRoleWithSAML`, and `AssumeRoleWithWebIdentity`\.
 You define these permissions when you create or update the role\.

-Optionally, you can pass a JSON policy as a parameter of the `AssumeRole`, `AssumeRoleWithSAML`, or `AssumeRoleWithWebIdentity` API call\.
-This allows you to restrict permissions for that for the role's temporary credentials by setting a permissions boundary for the role\.
+Optionally, you can pass a JSON policy as a parameter of the `AssumeRole`, `AssumeRoleWithSAML`, or `AssumeRoleWithWebIdentity` API operations\.
+This *session policy* limits the permissions for that for the role's temporary credential session\.
 You can use the role's temporary credentials in subsequent AWS API calls to access resources in the account that owns the role\.
-You cannot use the passed policy to grant permissions that are in excess of those allowed by the permissions policy of the role that is being assumed\.
+You cannot use the session policy to grant permissions that are in excess of those allowed by the identity\-based policy of the role that is being assumed\.
 To learn more about how AWS determines the effective permissions of a role, see [Policy Evaluation Logic](reference_policies_evaluation-logic.md)\.

 ![\[PermissionsWhenPassingRoles_Diagram\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/images/role_passed_policy_permissions.png)